 - Double garbage can cupboard

-- Ice maker in your pantry/ island instead of in the kitchen
+- The ice maker in your pantry/ island instead of in the kitchen

 - best stove venting hood system

-- Water filtration system on all faucets in the kitchen. i-e: ice-maker, instant hot water,
+- The water filtration system on all faucets in the kitchen. i-e: ice-maker, instant hot water,

 - Sponge storage in the front of the kitchen sink panel

-- Kitchen towel racks hidden near the sink
+- Kitchen towel racks are hidden near the sink

 - Ba-Drawer with built-in containers to house flour, sugar, etc